Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

 The ``PlayerAim`` class will contain a quad that will be used to display the target.
 We will also store the position and orientation of the target, and the world matrix and graphics device to draw the quad.

-We will also create a property to access the position of the target, so that the player will be able to orientate toward it.
+We also need to create a property to access the position of the target, so that the player will be able to orientate toward it.

 ### Setting up the quad and its basic effect

 We will use the ``Load`` function to set up our member variables.
 The position of the target will be set to *(0, 0, -5000)* to place it in front of the camera.
 We will create a ``BasicEffect`` and set its texture to the *Crosshair* texture.
 We will then create the quad, orientated towards the player.
+Implement the ``Load`` function like this:

 ```csharp
   public void Load(ContentManager content, GraphicsDevice device)